HIAS-RCEES-FuLab/Support-Blue-Transformation-Dilemma-in-Dietary-PFAS-exposure/README.md

   6.3) Those programs also compared the results with xgboost buy correlation test as a method cross validation.
 The sensitivity were also tested, including: coverites-permutation test, treatment-permutation test, coverites-robustness test, and treatment-robustness test.

 Data 1~4 are directively linked to the article.
-So is data 5, which is in Relases.
+So is data 5, which is in Releases.

 Note: ./ refer to the same dictionary path to the position of script; ../ refer to the dictionary path one level up to the script (parent dictionary)